zkoch/zkoch.github.io/payment-manifest.md

 }
 ```

-## Alterntive Proposals for Accessing Payment-Manifest
+## Alternative Proposals for Accessing Payment-Manifest

 There are a few other ways that we could go about doing this.
 This is open for discussion.
 A couple other ideas to get started: